About zone-redundant virtual network gateways in Azure Availability Zones

 What regions are available for me to use the new SKUs?

-The new SKUs are available in Azure regions that have Azure Availability Zones - Central US, France Central, North Europe, West Europe, and West US 2 regions.
+The new SKUs are available in Azure regions that have Azure Availability Zones - Central US, France Central, North Europe, West Europe, and West US 2 regions, East US, East US 2, Southeast Asia, Japan East, UK South.
 Going forward, we will make zone-redundant gateways available to you in other Azure Public Regions.

 Can I change/migrate/upgrade my existing virtual network gateways to zone-redundant or zonal gateways?